Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 \end{lemma}

 Note that the above lemma is usually stated as an enumeration formula for $t \times v$ matrices of rank $r$ over a finite field.
-In fact, because a pair of subspaces of the same dimension over the same field are isomorphic, the $u$-dimensional ambient space in Lemma \ref{lm:subspace} is vacuous in the sense that we may as well consider $t \times v$ matrices of a given rank with rows chosen from $\mathbb{F}_q^v$.
+In fact, because a pair of subspaces of the same finite dimension over the same finite field are isomorphic, the $u$-dimensional ambient space in Lemma \ref{lm:subspace} is vacuous in the sense that we may as well consider $t \times v$ matrices of a given rank with rows chosen from $\mathbb{F}_q^v$.
 However, because we apply a probabilistic argument to a linear code and its punctured code, we consider a subspace in a larger subspace and state the formula in probabilistic language.
-For various known proofs of Lemma \ref{lm:subspace}, see, for example, \cite{Landsberg:1893,Fisher:1966}.

 To present our proof in a concise manner, we slightly generalize the concept of an $S$-separating matrix by allowing the matrix under consideration to be a parity-check matrix for a supercode.
 Let $A$ be a parity-check matrix for a supercode of a given $[n,k,d]_q$ linear code $\mathcal{C}$.
 Define $A(S)$ to be the submatrix of $A$ obtained by discarding all rows with a nonzero element in at least one coordinate in $S$ and deleting all columns corresponding to the coordinates in $S$.
 If $S$ is the empty set, we define $A(S) = A$.
 The parity-check matrix $A$ for the supercode is $S$-\textit{separating with respect to} $\mathcal{C}$ if $A(S)$ is a parity-check matrix for $\mathcal{C}_{\overline{S}}$.
 It is easy to see that for $\vert S\vert \leq d-1$, the matrix $A$ is $S$-separating with respect to $\mathcal{C}$ if and only if $\operatorname{rank}(A(S)) = n-k-\vert S\vert$.
+It should be noted that $A$ can be a parity-check matrix for $\mathcal{C}$ itself because technically the notion of a supercode $\mathcal{D}$ of $\mathcal{C}$ admits the case $\mathcal{D} = \mathcal{C}$.